daniellerch/daniellerch.github.io/stegorank/lsb-matching-en.md

 ## Detectability results

-In the current StegoWatch comparison, LSB matching appears in the uncompressed-image comparison.
+In the current StegoRank comparison, LSB matching appears in the uncompressed-image comparison.
 It performs better than LSB replacement in several low-payload settings, but it is not undetectable.

 Its detectability depends on payload, image source, detector, and the exact implementation.